Antonio-Real/QmlFirebase/README.md

 By using the REST API instead in conjunction with Qt's powerfull cross platform framework you end up with classes that will work on any system that can run Qt.

+### Usage
+1. Download the repository contents into a path of youre choosing.
+2. Add the line `include (<path/to/QmlFirebase>/QmlFirebase.pri)` in your .pro.
+3. Add `import Firebase 1.0` to use the module on your QML files.

 ### Features implemented
 - Ability to signup/signin and update/delete the firebase user profile.
 - Ability to authenticate using a Google account (sometimes doesn't work on some browsers, not entirely sure why).